zhang314159265/slk/status.md

 - support got/plt and dynamic linking

 # Scratch

-- TODO: resolve undefined symbols
+- TODO: resolve undefined symbols <======
+  - first of all, built a lookup table to map global symbol name to its absolute address <===

-- TODO: go thru all the relocation entires that need to be resolved
+- DONE: go thru all the relocation entires that need to be resolved.
+Make sure mentally I can resolve all these entries myself manually.
-  - all good for sum.xx.o
+  - DONE: sum.xx.o
-  - TODO: check how to avoid GOT/PLT relocations in slibc for now
+  - DONE: lib.o
+  - DONE: printf.o
+    - note that the switch is implemented with a jump table in .rodata section.
+      Every entry of the jump table need to be relocated by .text section.
+      The number of entries of the jump table is calculated by the literal values of all the cases in the switch statement.

 - TODO: make slk work for sum.o and slibc
   - combine .text/.data/.tss from all elf readers